SeanRandall/Randallreader_web/manual.md

 if I can't produce files to make this work anew with modern screen readers, I will work closely with those who want such a feature to set up emulation to the best of my ability so we can maximise compatibility across the screen reading ecosystem.
 This feature will be in beta during the 1.0 release of the firmware.

 To go back to the Reader's regular interface after turning this mode on, simply unplug the USB cable.
-If this feature becomes widely used we can discuss options for retaining the synthesizer mode if the lock switch is held, using the synthesizer wirelessly etc.
+If this feature becomes widely used we can discuss options for retaining the synthesizer mode more extensively, such as using the synthesizer wirelessly or acting as an NVDA Remote client.

 ### 2.7, Software updates.